Thinking 3D is an international initiative which will organise and promote exhibitions in several major institutions.

 Geometry was at the core for understanding a wide range of scientific issues in the early modern period.
 The library and scientific tools of polymath Charles Boyle, 4th Earl of Orrery, will be the focus of an exhibition in the Library of Christ Church displaying the great scientific wealth bequeathed to the institution in 1731.

-dates: March-September 2019
+dates: 1 February-15 March 2019

 location: Royal College of Physicians, London

 We are fascinated by the contents of our complex and fragile bodies.
 Identifying and understanding what lies under our skin has been central to medical research and training for hundreds of years.